-A. The permittee must develop, implement, and enforce a stormwater management program designed to reduce the discharge of pollutants from the MS4 to the maximum extent practicable (MEP), to protect water quality, and to satisfy the appropriate water quality requirements of the Clean Water Act and the Virginia Stormwater Management Act.
-The stormwater management program must include the minimum control measures described in paragraph B of this section.
-For purposes of this section, narrative effluent limitations requiring implementation of best management practices (BMPs) are generally the most appropriate form of effluent limitations when designed to satisfy technology requirements (including reductions of pollutants to the maximum extent practicable) and to protect water quality.
-Implementation of best management practices consistent with the provisions of the stormwater management program required pursuant to this Part constitutes compliance with the standard of reducing pollutants to the "maximum extent practicable."
-The stormwater management program must be developed and implemented in accordance with the Act by July 1, 2006, or by a later date if specified by the board.
+A. The operator of a regulated small MS4 must develop, implement, and enforce a MS4 Program designed to reduce the discharge of pollutants from the regulated small MS4 to the maximum extent practicable (MEP), to protect water quality, to ensure compliance by the operator with water quality standards, and to satisfy the appropriate water quality requirements of the Clean Water Act and regulations.
+The MS4 Program must include the minimum control measures described in paragraph B of this section.
+Implementation of best management practices consistent with the provisions of an iterative MS4 Program required pursuant to this section constitutes compliance with the standard of reducing pollutants to the "maximum extent practicable", protects water quality in the absence of a TMDL wasteload allocation, ensures compliance by the operator with water quality standards, and satisfies the appropriate water quality requirements of the Clean Water Act and regulations in the absence of a TMDL WLA.
+The requirements of this section and those special conditions set out in Section I B also apply where a WLA is applicable.